pchiorean/Indentz/docs/README.md

 ### Export

 #### **`QuickExport.jsx`** <small>⌃E</small>
-Exports to PDF all opened documents or, with nothing opened, all documents from a folder.

-For convenience, some export options can be easily changed from the preset settings: resolution, export as pages/spreads, include crop marks, page information, slug area, and you can set a custom bleed.
+My workflow requires frequent changes to export settings, and the standard export dialog is complex, with quite a few tabs and options.
+I used to have a lot of Adobe PDF Presets with only a few differences, that had to be constantly kept up-to-date.
+I made this script to reduce the number of presets to the essential and also have, at a glance, the most common settings I need.
+I also added the ability to run additional scripts and a few other useful features that make my job easier.

-There are two export presets that can be used simultaneously or one at a time:
+It exports all opened documents (or, with nothing opened, all documents from a folder), with two workflows that can be used simultaneously or one at a time:

 ![Quick export](img/script-quickexport.png)

+The options are grouped into several categories.
+I will explain just some of them, most being self-explanatory:

+##### Preset options
+First, you select an Adobe PDF Preset.
+You can override some of it's options with a few clicks: crop marks, page information, to include or not the slug area, to export as pages or as spreads, resolution, bleed.

+##### Document actions
+**Skip do-not-print layers** will not export layers with names beginning with a dot or a hyphen (e.g., **.safety area**).

+**Run a script** will run a JavaScript or AppleScript before exporting (e.g., one of the other scripts from this section).

+##### Output destination
+**Export in a custom folder:** By default, the files are exported to the same folder as the source document, but you can choose another folder.

-The text from the **Suffix** field will be appended to the name of the exported file (everything in the preset name after the last `_` will be autodetected as suffix).
+**Add a suffix:** This text will be appended to the name of the exported file.
+A preset can be 'paired' with a suffix by adding it to its name after the _last_ underscore: e.g., when you select `X4_350dpi_print`, the suffix will be changed to `print`.

-If **Sort files by suffix into subfolders** is checked, files will be exported in subfolders named using the suffix text up to the first `+` character.
-For example, for a `print+diecut` suffix, the PDF will be saved as **`Document_print+diecut.pdf`** in a subfolder named **`print`**.
+If **Sort files by suffix into subfolders** is also checked, each file will be saved in a subfolder named after the suffix text, up to the first `+` character: e.g., for a `print+diecut` suffix, the PDF will be saved as **`Document_print+diecut.pdf`**, in a subfolder named **`print`**.

-It can also run a JavaScript or AppleScript before exporting, e.g., one of the following:
+##### Source updating
+After export, the source documents can be updated if they have changed, or saving can be enforced for all documents (in this case **Save as…** will be used).

+**Save as…** is useful for reducing the size of documents that have been modified many times (regular saving just adds a log with the last changes and every save adds up).

 #### **`MarkVisibleArea.jsx`**
 Creates a frame the size of the page margins that marks a _visible area_ (see [**`PageSizeFromFilename.jsx`**](#pagesizefromfilenamejsx-f3)).
 It will use the **Visible area** swatch, which will be created with the values R=255 G=180 B=0 if it doesn't exist.